-- More people gained coverage—the proportion of adult Michiganders who reported being uninsured was cut in half, from 14 percent in 2012 to 7 percent in 2014.
+- More Michigan residents gained health care coverage—the proportion of adult Michiganders who reported being uninsured was cut in half, from 14 percent in 2012 to 7 percent in 2014 after the ACA.

 - Overall, from 2012 to 2014, those with insurance coverage reported access to primary care remained easy.
 Nearly 90 percent of insured adults reported having very or somewhat easy access to routine primary care appointments in 2012 and 2014.